jcrosswh/SpringBootDocker/README.md

 Set the environment variable 'CONNECTION\_HOST' to the host running MySQL and 'CONNECTION\_PASS' to the root password.
 If these are not set, the application will fail to start up since it cannot connect to a database.

+You will also need to set 'KEY\_STORE\_PASS' and 'KEY\_PASS' to the passwords needed for your keystore file.

 Run `mvn spring-boot:run`

-The application will be available on http://localhost:8080.
-Try getting all available inventory for store 1 at http://localhost:8080/api/stores/1/inventory.
+The application will be available on https://localhost:8080.
+Try getting all available inventory for store 1 at https://localhost:8080/api/stores/1/inventory.

 #### Running In A Docker Container

-Create an env.file with 'CONNECTION\_HOST' and 'CONNECTION\_PASS' set
+Create an env.file with 'CONNECTION\_HOST', 'CONNECTION\_PASS', 'KEY\_STORE\_PASS', and 'KEY\_PASS' set
 ```
 CONNECTION_HOST=10.0.2.2
 CONNECTION_PASS=password
+KEY_STORE_PASS=password
+KEY_PASS=secret
 ```

 Run Maven exec on the Docker host